scalastuff/scalaleafs/using-templates.md

 title: Using Templates
 ---

 This first example shows how to use templates and how to bind them to scala code using css selectors.
-The easiest way to use templates is to have an XML file accompanied with a scala class with the same name.
-A more detailed explanation can be found in the [Templates](/templates.html) documentation.

 {% highlight html %}
 <div>